rmanosuthi/mofl-legacy/README.md

 ## License

-I personally prefer the MIT license over GPL, but this program relies on GPL-ed programs for its core functionalities, and developing alternatives will take too much time.
+Due to this program relying on GPL-ed programs for its core functionalities, and developing alternatives will take too much time, I've decided to also license it under the GPLv3 to not cause any headaches later.

-So GPL it is.